 Events to Challenge the Mind as well as the Body

-Debuting in June 2014, the CanAm Veterans’ Challenge brought together veterans from the United States, Canada and Denmark for a two-week ride from the capital of Canada, Ottawa, to the capital of the United States, Washington D.C.
+In mid-June 2014, the CanAm Veterans’ Challenge brought together veterans from the United States, Canada and Denmark for a two-week ride from the capital of Canada, Ottawa, to the capital of the United States, Washington D.C.
 The ride through Ontario, New York, Pennsylvania, Maryland and Virginia not only demonstrated to the public the determination and perseverance of athletes with disabilities, but also created a new community for the participating riders.